IM Command-line Interface (CLI)

 Show the outputs of infrastructure with ID infId (Only in case of TOSCA docs with REST API).

-getvminfo infId vmId
+getvminfo infId vmId [radl_attribute]

 Show the information associated to the virtual machine with ID vmId associated to the infrastructure with ID infId.
+Optional parameter radl_attribute to show only the value of the specified attribute in the RADL.

 getvmcontmsg infId vmId